Gwen-Bradbury/MS3/TESTING.md

     - Various browsers and devices; the project was shared in the peer-code-review CI slack room and was tested by other CI Students, Mentors, Alumni and Tutors.
 This is in direct relation to the 'Goals' and 'User Stories' from the 'UX' Section.
 The results of this were -
-        1. Users can easily understand the main purpose of the site.
+        1. Users can easily understand the main purpose of the app.
         2. It's colorful and engaging.
         3. Users can add, edit and delete inputs easily.
         4. Users can find what they're looking for quickly and easily, using the navbar and search bar.